 ⦁ You may be able to help multiple children onto the property ladder with the same pot of money.

-You contribute to the deposit via an equity loan, which is an agreement between you and the home buyer.
-The balance of the loan increases or decreases with changes in the house price, so you have the economic exposure of a homeowner.
+You contribute to the deposit via a loan, which is an agreement between you and the home owner The loan can be either a "deposit loan" which means you'll be repaid the amount you loan to the home owner or an "equity loan", the balance of which increases or decreases depending on changes in the house price, so you have the economic exposure of a homeowner.

-We manage the investment for you, providing the legal structure and controlling the flow of funds for investment and repayment.
+We manage the loan for the Home Investor, providing the legal structure and controlling repayment.